stashapp/stash/README.md

 ### Launching
 Once downloaded, Run the executable (double click the exe on windows or run `./stash-osx` / `./stash-linux` from the terminal on macOS / Linux) to get started.

 Stash is a web-based application.
-Once the application is running, it is availble (by default) from http://localhost:9999.
+Once the application is running, it is available (by default) from http://localhost:9999.
 You can change this in the settings.

 ### Configuring and Importing Your Content
 On first run, Stash will prompt you for some configuration options and a directory to index (you can also skip this step and complete afterward)